CSSS/git-tutorial/README.md

 A: Github has a
 [student pack](https://education.github.com/pack) which gives you free access to various web services:

-* Free Github Micro Account (5 Private Repos.
+* Free Github Micro Account (5 Private repositories.
 No one else can see your code)
 * $100 credit for DigitalOcean (Provides web hosting services).
 DigitalOcean's cheapest server costs $5/month.
 You can use the server for 20 months.
 * Free `.me` domain name for a year with Namecheap.

-## Getting to Work
+## Getting started with this repository
-### Forking this Repo
+### Forking this repository
-In the top-right corner of this Github page you should see a button labeled `Fork`.
-Click it.
+In the top-right corner of this page you should see a button labeled `Fork`.
+Click on it.

-You now have a perfect copy of this repo that exists on your Github account.
+You now have a copy of this repositories on your Github account.
 You can do whatever you want to it.

-*Forking* generally means one of two things:
+*Forking* generally has one of the following meanings:

 1. Copying a project's code and taking it in a new direction for philosophical/political reasons, or;
 2. Making a copy of a project on Github.

 ### Cloning your Fork
-Move back to your terminal.
-We're now going to clone the repo you just forked.
+Open terminal.
+We're now going to clone the repository you just forked.

-*Cloning* is the process of copying a remote repo (like on Github) to your own machine to work on.
+*Cloning* is the process of copying a remote repository (e.g. a repository on Github) to your machine.

-Using `cd` (change directory), move to a directory using you'd like your clone to be in, and enter the following:
+Using `cd` (change directory), move to a directory you'd like your clone to be in, then enter the following command:

     git clone https://github.com/your-github-account/csss-git.git

 Use `ls` and you should see the `csss-git` folder.
-It contains the contents of the repo.
-You can make whatever changes you want to it;
+It contains the contents of the repository.
+You can the code in the csss-git folder.
-nothing on Github will be affected until you make a `git push`.
+Your Github code will not be affected unless you make a `git push`.

-### Making a change
+### Making changes

 Thsi si a teriblee speld sentins.

 Fix the sentence above in an editor of your choice.
 We recommend `emacs`, `vim`, or Sublime Text.
 In particular, `emacs` and `vim` run in the terminal.
-Since you're going to be spending a lot of time there, you might as well get used to them.
+Since you're going to work a lot with these editors, you might as well get used to them.

 #### Emacs